mjohnson518/supernova-web/docs/nova-docs/governance/foundation.md

 ## 7. Conclusion

-The SuperNova Foundation provides the governance structure and stewardship necessary to ensure the long-term success of the SuperNova blockchain, with a particular focus on maintaining its environmental commitments.
-By establishing the foundation in Switzerland, SuperNova benefits from a stable regulatory environment while implementing governance best practices that balance centralized efficiency with decentralized participation.
+The Supernova Foundation provides the governance structure and stewardship necessary to ensure the long-term success of the Supernova blockchain, with a particular focus on maintaining its environmental commitments.
+By establishing the foundation in Switzerland, Supernova benefits from a stable regulatory environment while implementing governance best practices that balance centralized efficiency with decentralized participation.

-Through careful management of token allocations, transparent operational processes, and commitment to its environmental mission, the Foundation will support SuperNova's growth while maintaining alignment with its core values of sustainability, security, and innovation.
+Through careful management of token allocations, transparent operational processes, and commitment to its environmental mission, the Foundation will support Supernova's growth while maintaining alignment with its core values of sustainability, security, and innovation.

 ---

 ## Appendix A: Foundation Contact Information

-**SuperNova Foundation**
+**Supernova Foundation**
 TBD
 6300 Zug, Switzerland